310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-no, i’d rather you were late than never arriving at all, chiaki.
+no, i would rather you were late than never arriving at all, chiaki.
 {% endbubble %}

 {% bubble Tetora v2 %}